SteveMCarroll/PronouncingNamesForEnglishSpeakers/README.md

 17     | Guo     | take the first syllable in "water" and put a G sound in front.
 "Gwaww" 18     | He      | a trickster!   pronounced like the interjection "huh!"
 19     | Gao     | rhymes with "wow"
-20     | Luo     | takes the first syllable in "water" and put an L sounds in front.
+20     | Luo     | takes the first syllable in "water" and put an L sound in front.
 "Lwaww"

 ---
 by Steve Carroll